 Designing Casa Wynwood

-In April 2015, we rented an empty warehouse in the middle of the Wynwood Arts District, a past Miami ghetto going through gentrification.
+In April 2015, we rented an empty warehouse in the middle of the Wynwood Arts District, a former Miami ghetto going through gentrification.
 Thanks to Tony Goldman’s vision and his company Goldman Properties, Wynwood was on the rise to becoming an artistic haven.
-Mr. Goldman was most notable for his artistic, real estate developments.
+Mr. Goldman was most notable for his imaginative, real estate developments.
 He was instrumental in the development of Miami Beach, Florida, New York City’s SoHo district and 13th Street in Philadelphia, Pennsylvania.
-But Wynwood Arts District was different.
+But the Wynwood Arts District was different.
 Everywhere you turn, there were beautiful wall paintings on the sides of warehouses.
 Entrances to buildings were purposely hard to find.

 Boyd and I knew the neighborhood would be a great one.
 When we leased what would become our new business and Casa it looked like this…